Become a member

 What is required of me?

 All you have to do is to pay your membership each year and do some of your shopping with us.
-But we’d love you to be more involved because it is volunteers who keep the co-op running and thriving.
+But we’d love you to be more involved because this is what it takes for a co-op to truly thrive!
 You can do this by simply responding to surveys and giving feedback.
 If you have a bit more time, you can volunteer to help with different aspects of running the co-op.
 There are lots of ways to support the business – serving members in the shop, helping run special events etc. As a co-operative business, your democratic rights and voice are important to us.
-This means having your say at Annual General Meetings.
+This means having your say at our Annual General Meetings, which are normally held in Autumn.

 Can we join as a family or household?